Hopefully I won't need to use the whiteboard because otherwise I'll have to turn this and everybody will get sick.

 Okay, so that was one thing.

-Uh this is this is going to disrupt the supply chains.
+This is going to disrupt the supply chains.

-Uh oil, food, all this kind of stuff.
+Oil, food, all this kind of stuff.

-Everything going to and from China through the Suez Canal or anywhere else in there, Africa and all of this kind of stuff, is all now snockered for months and months and months, maybe a year, who knows.
+Everything going to and from China through the Suez Canal or anywhere else in there, Africa and all of this kind of stuff, is all now snonkered for months and months and months, maybe a year, who knows.

 It's also going to increase risk fantastically because now there's areas that we used to not really have much traffic running by that are filled with pirates and other areas of disruption.

-Then it's gonna impact everyone.
+Then it's going to impact everyone.

-India, China, Southeast Asia, a lot of um industrial goods used to flow back and forth there that now have to get there some other way.
+India, China, Southeast Asia, a lot of industrial goods used to flow back and forth there that now have to get there some other way.

-Uh so that's that's one thing there.
+So that's one thing there.

-And so that's that's coming.
+And so that's coming.

 We need to get prepared for that.

-That is gonna have a major impact.
+That is going to have a major impact.

-It could uh be that uh we get into a situation where there's um that the Federal Reserve is that sort of actively participates in this and does things to uh erode the tendency for this to cause hyperinflation on its own.
+It could be that we get into a situation where the Federal Reserve sort of actively participates in this and does things to erode the tendency for this to cause hyperinflation on its own because basically what happens is all those dollars that are outside the U.S. borders come flooding back into the U.S. and thus our circulating money supply in a

-Um, because basically what happens is all those dollars that are outside the US borders come flooding back into the US and thus our our circulating money supply in a theoretical sense is gonna go way the hell up as a result of Russia and China not using them anymore.
+theoretical sense is going to go way the hell up as a result of Russia and China not using them anymore.

 So the world reserve currency is currently breaking up.

-It may shift over to Bitcoin or something like that, something active, right?
+It may shift over to Bitcoin or something like that, something active, right, that's already in existence.

-Jay Campbell and uh Mike Jacko.
+Jay Campbell and Mike Jacko.

 Okay.